rfalias/project_zomboid_bot/index.md

 Limit administrative server commands to users with specific discord roles
 ![permissions](/project_zomboid_bot/docs/assets/images/permissions.png)

+Moderators can do everything except elevate to admin

 Give players insight into their time on the server, like death counts (more to come here):
 ![deathcount](/project_zomboid_bot/docs/assets/images/deathcount.PNG)